 - How can a faculty advisor who is specific to my program of study help me during and after registration?
 Faculty advisors can help you choose classes that are appropriate for your education as they are aware of class rotations and workloads of classes.
 They can also help you think about how your courses and degree program connect with your career interests and goals, and can aid you in internship opportunity searches, career planning, scholarship searches and much more.

 - If I am required to meet with an advisor because I have completed fewer than 60 credit hours, how do I end my advising hold?
-Your specified faculty advisor and/or Katie Pavel can end your advising hold once you have met with one of them.
+Your specified faculty advisor and/or academic advisor can end your advising hold once you have met with one of them.

 - How do I know who my advisor is?
 You can identify your advisor by going to “My Profile” within the Students Menu in WebAdvisor.
-If you are taking classes at BHSU-RC, you will likely have two advisors assigned, a faculty advisor who is specific to your program of study and Katie Pavel, general BHSU - Rapid City advisor.
-You may meet with either your faculty advisor or Katie.
+If you are taking classes at BHSU-RC, you will likely have two advisors assigned, a faculty advisor who is specific to your program of study and a general BHSU - Rapid City advisor.
+You may meet with either your faculty advisor or Rapid City advisor.
 Note, however, the benefits of meeting with a faculty advisor!